ishafizan/blockchain/learning/hello_world/README.md

 ![Alt text](img/Screen%20Shot%202018-08-29%20at%203.38.11%20PM.png)

 ### Solidity IDE: remix
-https://remix.ethereum.org/
+Remix is currently the most optimal way of trying out Solidity https://remix.ethereum.org/
 - copy Greeter.sol from contracts/ to remix
 - monkey around with the interface